Rahul10120/Space-shooter/README.md

 # python-game
-this is a game which i created in my first semester in university.
+A space shooter game made in python